moneyprinterbrrr/runelite/NOTES.md

 - However, quick prayer activation correctly selects reordered prayers
 - Full implementation depends on `componentTable.getNodes()` requiring `RSNodeHashTable` and `RSNodeHashTableMixin`.
 Perhaps there is another way to check if we are in Quick prayer book tab

+### Plugin Hub

+- Hard code manifest URL to get access to plugin hub, one minor version lower than current since current is not uploaded to `https://repo.runelite.net/plugins/`
+- Don't really need Plugin hub, but access to already installed plugins
+- Maybe can skip manifest check and load installed external plugins, ignoring plugin version updates